Year-Round Zesty Citrus Garden

 The therapy gardens in this article focused on supplementing hospital services.
 I envisioned a network of beautiful gardens designed for patient treatment and recovery.
 As part of a hospital’s holistic healthcare ministry, the garden-based therapy programs

 would support oncology, neuro-psychiatry, physical therapy, and rehabilitation medicine.
-The new gardens could also complement or serve as more spaces comprehensive counseling and hospice programs.
+The new gardens could also complement or serve as more spaces of comprehensive counseling and hospice programs.
 Garden-based activities would facilitate the patient’s personal treatment goals.
 And depending on their condition, patients receive opportunities to participate in activities to address physical, cognitive, affective, psychomotor, and psychosocial functioning.
 In my particular project, the hospital’s Therapy Park programs supported novel, individualized treatment options that aimed to improve recovery rates, increase patient satisfaction, and upgrade standard care in the Psychiatric, Physical Therapy, Rehabilitation, Oncology, and Hospice Care departments.

 In this example, the horticultural therapy garden would be restricted to patients and their medical advisers and therapists.
 The features are wide wheelchair-accessible paths.
 Shade trees are behind cushioned seating for patient comfort.